Ferv0r2/Ferv0r2/README.md

 ### Hi there 👋

-I am WonTae Hwang who is interested in Mobile App Developer.
+I am WonTae Hwang who is interested in Mobile App Developer. ( ~ 2021-11-03 ) I am WonTae Hwang who is interested in BlockChain Developer. ( Now )

 My goal is to commit every day